Kevinlega/CCOM4030/README.md

 2. As a user I would like to authenticate with my email and password in the application after creating an account.
 (Kevin iOS, David and Kevin Android)

-3. As a user I would like to be able to change my password if I were to forget so as not to lose the progress of my account.
+3. As a user I would like to be able to change my password if I were to forget it, this way I would not lose the progress of my account.
 (Kevin apps and Enrique API (sends email))

 4. As a user I would like to create a new project in my account and be an administrator of it.
 (Enrique with Kevin help)